Daniel Chapter 5

 Bêlshaʼtstsar, bale-shats-tsar’; (Aramaic) Belshazzar = “Bel protect the king”.
 For more info click here

-commanded to bring the golden and silver vessels which his father Nebuchadnezzarנְבוּכַדְנֶאצַּר
+commanded to bring the golden and silver vessels which his father (or grandfather) Nebuchadnezzarנְבוּכַדְנֶאצַּר

 Transliteration nᵊḇûḵaḏne’ṣṣar Pronunciation neb-oo-kad-nets-tsar’ Nebuchadnezzar II also spelled Nebuchadrezzar II was the second Neo-Babylonian emperor, ruling from the death of his father Nabopolassar in 605 BC to his own death in 562 BC.
 Historically known as Nebuchadnezzar the Great, he is typically regarded as the empire’s greatest king For more info click here